 If there is an objection to a curriculum proposal, the proposal will be held for mediation.
 The chair of the Curriculum Committee will notify the originating committee.
 The College Curriculum Committee will request the COE Dean call together the appropriate chairs, directors, faculty, and/or deans within 15 business days in an attempt to resolve the objection.
 Minutes will be taken at any mediation meeting by a Dean’s office representative.
 Whether or not mediation results in resolution, the COE Curriculum Committee shall vote on the proposal within the next two meetings.

 The Curriculum Committee shall develop its own procedures for the evaluation, review, and approval of curriculum proposals.
 These procedures will be consonant with those of the University Curriculum Committee and the Curriculum Committee of the Graduate Council.

+A quorum of the committee shall be defined as a majority of the standing committee.

 Section 3.
 College of Education Diversity in Education Committee